Kazhdan-Lusztig coefficients for an Affine Weyl group of type $\widetilde{A_2}$: 0 Introduction

-We focus on the leading coefficients $\mu (y,w)$ of the Kazhdan-Lusztig polynomials because of their great importance in Kazhdan-Lusztig theory, Lie theory and representation theory.
-Kazhdan-Lusztig theory is a remarkable theory, which leads tremendous progresses in representation theory of algebraic groups and related topics.
-In the theory Kazhdan-Lusztig polynomials play a central role.
-From the recursive formula of Kazhdan-Lusztig polynomials in [KL1], we see that some leading coefficients $\mu (y,w)$ play crucial roles in understanding these polynomials.
+The Kazhdan-Lusztig coefficient play a great important role in Kazhdan-Lusztig theory, Lie theory and representation theory.
+By the recursive formula of Kazhdan-Lusztig polynomials in [KL1], we see that some $\mu (u,w)$ play crucial roles in understanding these polynomials.

-It is in general hard to compute the leading coefficients.
-In [L2] Lusztig computes the leading coefficients for some Kazhdan-Lusztig polynomials of an affine Weyl group of type $\widetilde{B_2}$.
-In [S] for an affine Weyl group of type $\widetilde{A_5}$, some non-trivial leading coefficients are worked out.
-McLarnan and Warrington have showed that $\mu (y,w)$ can be greater than 1 for a symmetric group (see [MW]).
-In [X2], Xi showed that when $y\leq w$ and $a(y)< a(w),$ then $\mu (y,w)\leq 1$ if W is a symmetric group or an affine Weyl group of type $\widetilde{A_n}.$ In [SX], Scott and Xi showed that the leading coefficient $\mu (y,w)$ of some Kazhdan-Lusztig polynomial $P_{y,w}$ of an affine Weyl group of type $\widetilde{A_n}$ is $ n+2$ if $n\geq 4.$ Recently, there are some preprints by B.C.
+In [L2] Lusztig computes some special Kazhdan-Lusztig coefficients for an affine Weyl group of type $\widetilde{B_2}$.
+In [S] for an affine Weyl group of type $\widetilde{A_5}$, some non-trivial Kazhdan-Lusztig coefficients are worked out.
+McLarnan and Warrington have showed that $\mu (u,w)$ can be greater than 1 for a symmetric group (see [MW]).
+In [X2], Xi showed that when $u\leq w$ and $\textbf{a}(u)< \textbf{a}(w),$ then $\mu (u,w)\leq 1$ if W is a symmetric group or an affine Weyl group of type $\widetilde{A_n}.$ In [SX], Scott and Xi showed that the leading coefficient $\mu (u,w)$ of some Kazhdan-Lusztig polynomial $P_{u,w}$ of an affine Weyl group of type $\widetilde{A_n}$ is $ n+2$ if $n\geq 4.$ Recently, B.C.
 Jones and R.M.
 Green (see [J,G]) showed that the coefficients are $\leq 1$ for some special pairs of elements in a symmetric group and other Weyl groups.
-In [W], the author compute most of the leading coefficients of the Kazhdan-Lusztig polynomials for an affine Weyl group of type $\widetilde{B_2}$.
+In [W1,W2], the author computed most of the Kazhdan-Lusztig coefficients for an affine Weyl group of type $\widetilde{B_2}$.

-In this paper we compute the coefficients $\mu (y,w)$ for an affine Weyl group $W$ of type $\widetilde{A_2}$.
+In this paper we compute the coefficients $\mu (u,w)$ for an affine Weyl group $W$ of type $\widetilde{A_2}$.